wanderindev/crypto-bot/README.md

 - the [Relative Strength Index](https://www.investopedia.com/terms/r/rsi.asp), and
 - the [Bollinger Bands](https://www.investopedia.com/terms/b/bollingerbands.asp).

-The strategy sets sensible defaults for RSI and BB for the buy and sell spaces, as well as a range of values ```hyperopt``` will use while searching for optimal results.
+This strategy sets sensible defaults for RSI and BB for the buy and sell spaces, as well as ranges of values ```hyperopt``` will use while searching for optimal results.

 #### BBRSI Strategy 1h Short Trade Duration
 This strategy is based on the naive strategy, but the parameters were optimized against the ShortTradeDurHyperOptLoss loss